 5 Ways to Fuel Your Big Data Analytics in 2018

-But to get to this point, organizations must transform their data, which often comes from a variety of disparate sources/silos, into re-usable, consumable and executable data assets.
+But to get to this point, organizations must transform their data, which often comes from various disparate sources/silos, into re-usable, consumable, and executable data assets.

 So, how best to go about fueling your big data analytics program to derive the most value?
 Read on for five ways to boost your big data analytics in 2018.

 Traditional analytics drew heavily on IT teams’ involvement whenever changes needed to be made to the ETL and static data warehouses, ultimately resulting in a complex and convoluted reporting system.
 With this layout, new forms of analytic results could often take months to obtain.

 But now, with tools like Datameer and Hadoop offering a schema-less architecture for analytics, business teams can work on raw data, curating and engineering it for quick consumption.
 All of this occurs within a simplified metaphor that relies on upon easily understood spreadsheets and visuals.

 An added benefit of this visual approach is its tendency to reduce data production process inefficiencies.
 Since the data is delivered in an easily consumable visual format, the number of processing iterations between IT and business teams is lessened because data preparation and refinement are more intuitive.

 The results of this schema-less approach?
 Reduced times to data delivery – Often going from months down to days and, in some cases, as little as a few hours.
 Not to mention the reusability of the components/models created during the production process.

 Finding ways to make all of your raw, siloed data and turn it into something meaningful should be a critical component of your 2018 Big Data Analytics strategy.
 But why stop at simply transforming your data into useful information?
 There are ways to extract insights from the raw data and speed up this process, giving the organization faster and more efficient access to actionable data.